The Top Thanksgiving Recipe in Every State

 To give you a little glimpse of what your state neighbors may be putting together this upcoming Turkey Day, we took a look at some of the most iconic Thanksgiving dishes from each state.
-From a recipe of Ohio's popular Buckeye dessert to a pie made from Texas' official state tree, here is just a sampling of what is being cooked across America this November.
+From a recipe of Ohio's popular Buckeye dessert to a pie made from Texas' official state tree, here is just a sampling of what is being cooked across America.

 Searches for gravy are especially popular in Alabama cities like Huntsville and Decatur, according to Google Trends.

 Don't throw away the drippings from your turkey—save them to make this delicious gravy recipe instead.
 And no matter what dishes you decide to make, don't miss these 30 Thanksgiving Tricks That Will Save You Time in the Kitchen.

 This is a perfect festive option for all your vegetarian guests that incorporates one of Alaska's most popular foods: salmon.
 This recipe combines sweet chili sauce with fresh ginger.